Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

   - pack: AWS::coreHTTP                 # add pack
     path: ./development/AWS/coreHTTP    # with path to development source directory
-    for-type: +DevTest                  # pack is only used for target-type "DevTest"
+    for-context: +DevTest                  # pack is only used for target-type "DevTest"
 ```

 ## Target Selection